simplefin/bank-access/README.md

 ## Properties common to all Bank Access scripts ##

-All Bank Access scripts are user executable (i.e. `chmod u+x name-of-script`).
 These scripts do the work of connecting to a bank, authenticating as a particular user and accessing some resource(s) from the bank.

+1. All Bank Access scripts are user executable (i.e. `chmod u+x name-of-script`).

-The scripts use I/O channels in the ways described below.
+2. The scripts use I/O channels in the ways described below.

-Scripts may be written in any language, though we'd prefer scripts in languages already present over new languages.
-As of this writing, no scripts exist but imagine we'll develop a complement of Python, Ruby and JavaScript scripts.
+3. Scripts may be written in any language, though we'd prefer scripts in languages already present over new languages.

-If there's a great desire for C, C++, Java, Go or other compiled languages, we could make adjustments.

 ### stdin (IN, channel 0) ###

-Information required by the script (including sensitive information such as passwords, PINs and security question answers) are written to stdin using UTF-8 encoding and delimited with netstrings like this:
+Information required by the script (including sensitive information such as passwords, PINs and security question answers) are written to stdin as a JSON string terminated by a newline (byte 0x0A), like this:

-    <length_of_key>:<key>,<length_of_value>:<value>,\n
+    <JSON string>\n

-For example, to provide the string `"blue"` as the value for key `"What is your favorite color?"`, the following would be written to stdin:
+For example, to provide the string `"blue"` the following would be written to stdin (note the double quotes):

-    28:What is your favorite color?,4:blue,\n
+    "blue"

+Which is a string of these bytes (in hexadecimal):

+    22 62 6C 75 65 22 0A

-The unicode snowman character (&#x263A; U+2603) would be written as the three bytes `0xe2`, `0x98`, `0x83`.
+The unicode snowman character (&#x263A; U+2603) would be written like this:

-See also the auth channel description below.
+    "\u2603"

+Each item written to stdin should correspond to a question being written to the auth channel (see below).

 ### stdout (OUT, channel 1) ###